-- Sales Tax on Luxury Goods 20 percent (luxury goods are goods that are not staple goods generally consumed by high-income people, such as Luxury Residential Property Group as Luxury Homes , Apartments, condominiums , town houses, etc)
+- Sales Tax on Luxury Goods 20 percent (luxury goods are goods that do not staple goods generally consumed by high-income people, such as Luxury Residential Property Group as Luxury Homes, Apartments, condominiums, townhouses, etc)

-- There are about many types of jobs that could grow if domestic property could be owned by foreigners, such as engineering, architecture, transportation business and building raw material suppliers.
+- There are many types of jobs that could grow if the domestic property could be owned by foreigners, such as engineering, architecture, transportation business, and building raw material suppliers.
 The tourism sector will also grow due to the influence of an increase in foreigners coming to Indonesia and having a place to stay.

-- Other than that, the tax may vary depending on the type of the property.
+- Other than that, the tax may vary depending on the type of property.

 Cekindo can help you to obtain the certificate after the purchase and provide you with expert assistance in determining the most suitable ownership plan.
 Contact us now!